-Furthermore, if a prisoner of war is finally convicted or if a sentence pronounced on a prisoner of war in the first instance is a death sentence, the Detaining Power shall as soon as possible address to the Protecting Power a detailed communication containing:
+Furthermore, if a prisoner of war is finally convicted or if a sentence pronounced on a prisoner of war in the first instance is a death sentence, the Detaining Power shall as soon as possible address to the Protecting Power a detailed communication containingthe precise wording of the finding and sentence;

-- (1) the precise wording of the finding and sentence; - (2) a summarised report of any preliminary investigation and of the trial, emphasising in particular the elements of the prosecution and the defence;
+a summarized report of any preliminary investigation and of the trial, emphasizing in particular the elements of the prosecution and the defence;

-(3) notification, where applicable, of the establishment where the sentence will be served.
+notification, where applicable, of the establishment where the sentence will be served.

-The communications provided for in the foregoing sub-paragraphs shall be sent to the Protecting Power at the address previously made known to the Detaining Power.
+The communications provided for in the foregoing subparagraphs shall be sent to the Protecting Power at the address previously make known to the Detaining Power.